nkumawat34/Etherimum_Document_Storage/README.md

                                                               To start the Backend part of the project

                                                               Go to the server folder and run these commands
-                                                              1.   node server.js   (It is wriiten in Node.js)
+                                                              1.   node server.js   (It is written in Node.js)
-                                                              2.   python server1.py (It is wriiten in Flask)
+                                                              2.   python server1.py (It is written in Flask)